pcwchau/notes/Go/Go.md

 ## Executable Programs

-An executable program is created by linking a single, unimported package called the *main package* with all the packages it imports, transitively.
+An executable program is created by linking the *main package* with all the packages it imports, transitively.
+Programs start running in the main package.

-Programs start running in the *main package*, which must have package name `main` and declare a `main()` function that takes no arguments and returns no value.
-We can only have one `main()` function across the `package main`.
+- The main package must have package name `main`.
+- The main package must declare **one and only one** `main()` function that takes no arguments and returns no value.
+- The main package must be unimported.

 ```go
 package main